Conservation and restoration of paintings: Painting supports and preventive conservation

-Architectural structures (i.e. walls & ceilings)
+Architectural structures (i.e. walls and ceilings)

-Architectural Structures such as walls and ceilings are typical supports for fresco and mural style paintings.
+Architectural structures such as walls and ceilings are typical supports for fresco and mural style paintings.
 Preserving both the paint layer and the support (wall) is crucial.
 Regular maintenance of the building and structure is necessary to safeguarding wall paintings.
 Monitoring environmental conditions, limiting visitor access, and temporary closures to public access can be used to help preserve the paintings.
 Conservation treatments may take the form of reconstruction using traditional materials and techniques, and complete or partial coverings with protective layers.

 Canvas

-Canvas, typically made from Linen, hemp, jute, burlap, and cotton, is often stretched onto a wooden frame called a stretcher.
+Canvas, typically made from linen, hemp, jute, burlap, and cotton, is often stretched onto a wooden frame called a stretcher.
 Canvas can also come in the form of canvas board.
 As with all parts of a painting, deterioration is inevitable.
 Re-lining or lining treatments was used to added support to the original canvas until it was determined that it created more damage.
 Strip-lining is now used instead.
 Strip-lining involves reinforcing tacking that has weakened.
 Tears in the canvas are repaired with adhesive or sewing.